 Other topics that demand active communication and cooperation to keep finances in marriage on track:

-There are many external factors that can impact financial sharing between couples and cause financial discontent, such as the economy and the changing nature of work.
+Many external factors can impact financial sharing between couples and cause financial discontent, such as the economy and the changing nature of work.
 Stock market volatility is another factor outside couples’ control that affects those who rely on stock option compensation or securities as a source of income.

 Building a strong foundation for finance in marriage is key to tackling money-related challenges.
-And, the best way to bolster your family’s financial footing is to follow the “Three C’s”: Communicate, Collaborate and Control.
+The best way to bolster your family’s financial footing is to follow the “Three C’s”: Communicate, Collaborate, and Control.

 Make it a point to discuss your vision for the future as a couple and with a financial advisor.
 Setting these joint goals and carefully tracking your progress can influence your savings strategy, both in the short term in day-to-day budgeting and in a retirement savings plan.

 Collaboration is essential to overall stability, even if both parties assume different financial responsibilities in a relationship.
 Unfortunately, in many marriages, it’s common for one partner to find themselves “suddenly single” due to death or divorce.
 Collaboration allows both parties in a relationship to sharpen their financial know-how so that no matter the situation, both individuals can feel comfortable if they have to manage their finances alone.

 When taking control of their financial future, communication and collaboration give couples the upper hand.
 While only 54% of couples reported making joint decisions for day-to-day finances, Fidelity Investment reports that those who share control in these decisions are more likely to communicate well with their partner, feel confident in their partner’s ability to make money decisions, and find agreement over retirement decisions in the future.